kanaka/data-defined-systems/docs/presentations/source/presentation.md

 * Started at Equinix this year (2024)
 * PhD in CS in 2019 (Generative Testing of Browser Render Engines)
 * Clojurescript-in-Clojurescript (2013 Clojure West)
-* Created Make-a-Lisp / mal (Clojure West 2014 lightning talk)
+* Created Make-a-Lisp / mal
-* Open source: noVNC, websockify, raft.js, miniMAL, wac, wam
+* Open source: noVNC, websockify, raft.js, miniMAL, wam

 Notes:

-- start with a quick personal intro
+* start with a quick personal intro
+* [READ]
+* Some additional open source projects I started
-* Today I will cover some other open source projects I am involved with
+* But today I am going to cover some different open source projects I am involved with

 -----